 What Does Numbers 1:47-54 Mean?

 The law in Numbers 1:47-54 defines how the Levites were set apart from the other tribes of Israel and not counted in the military census.
-Instead of fighting, their job was to care for the tabernacle - taking it down, setting it up, and guarding it.
-As Numbers 1:53 says, 'the Levites shall camp around the tabernacle of the testimony, so that there may be no wrath on the congregation of the people of Israel.'
+Instead of fighting, their role was to care for the tabernacle - taking it down, setting it up, and guarding it during Israel’s travels.
+As Numbers 1:51 says, 'if any outsider comes near, he shall be put to death,' showing how holy God’s dwelling place was.

 Numbers 1:47-54